How Often Can I Change Medicare Plans?

 When you change Medicare plans during the Annual Election Period, your new coverage begins on January 1 of the following year.

-If you’re enrolled in Medicare Advantage and want to switch back to Original Medicare, Part A and Part B, you can do so during the Medicare Advantage Disenrollment Period, which runs from January 1 to February 14 each year.
-You will also have until February 14 to join a Medicare Prescription Drug Plan (Part D), and your coverage will go into effect the first day of the month after your new plan gets your enrollment form.
+If you’re enrolled in Medicare Advantage and want to switch back to Original Medicare, Part A and Part B, you can do so during the Medicare Advantage Open Enrollment Period (OEP), which runs from January 1-March 31 each year.
+You will also have until March 31 to join a stand-alone Medicare Prescription Drug Plan (Part D), and your coverage will go into effect the first day of the month after your new plan gets your enrollment form.

 Special Election Period